Dry Needling Performed by Qualified Chiropractors in Wichita, KS

 How Our Chiropractic Dry Needling Services Can Help You

 Dry needling is commonly used by chiropractors and physical therapists to address myofascial pain syndromes and chronic trigger points.
 As stated earlier, our chiropractors are well versed in multiple styles of dry needling to better serve the greater Wichita, KS Metro.

 Dry Needling with Our Chiropractic Clinic in Wichita, KS

-At ICT Muscle and Joint Clinic, our staff of chiropractic doctors has the experience needed to help guide patients through the dry needling process.
-If you are in the Wichita, KS, area and are having issues with muscle spasms or sciatic pain, then dry needling may be a crucial addition to your overall chiropractic treatment plan.
+At ICT Muscle and Joint Clinic, our staff of chiropractic doctors have the experience needed to help guide patients through the dry needling process.
+If you are in the Wichita, KS, area and are having issues with muscle spasms, then dry needling may be a crucial addition to your overall chiropractic treatment plan.
 Call us at (316) 854-3010 or feel free to contact our professional chiropractic staff about possible treatments for your muscle and joint pain today.